melissabreynolds/personalsite/cv.md

 ## Conferences, Seminars, & Invited Talks
 <hr>
 ### Invited Research Talks and Presentations
-"Bodies, Soul, and Environment: Assessing Drugs and Difference in Sixteenth-Century English Medicine," an invited presentation at the Medicine, Slavery, and Race in the Atlantic World conference celebrating the close of the Medicine and the Making of Race Project, led by Dr. Hannah Murphy, King's College London; May 15–18, 2025
+"Bodies, Soul, and Environment: Assessing Drugs and Difference in Sixteenth-Century English Medicine," Medicine, Slavery, and Race in the Atlantic World, a conference celebrating the close of the Medicine and the Making of Race Project, led by Dr. Hannah Murphy, King's College London; May 15–18, 2025

 “‘Englishing’ Natural Knowledge: Antiquarianism and Exceptionalism in Elizabethan Science,” University of Minnesota History of